Fustian: History and use

 In a petition to Parliament during the reign of Mary I, "fustian of Naples" is mentioned.
 In the 13th and 14th centuries priests' robes and women's dresses were made of fustian, but though dresses are still made from some kinds, the chief use is for labourers' clothes.
 From the mid 1600s to the mid 1700s, fustian was often used for bed hangings.

 Fustian, by the 1860s, referred to any cut weft cotton fabric, and its manufacture was common in towns of the fringe of the Lancashire cotton region, such as Congleton in Cheshire, Mow Cop in Staffordshire and Heptonstall in Calderdale.
+Wilmslow, in Cheshire, was a major centre for the cutting of Fustian.
 From 1800 to 1850 it was commonly called Baragan Fustian, and much used in Australia.